Group of students holding scientific toolbox.

 By learning to view the world scientifically, students will develop skills in reasoning and collaborating, equipping them to deal with the challenges of the 21st century.

-Scientific thinking for all: a toolkit is currently only available in English, but we plan to publish materials in other languages in future.
-Over the next three years, the full seven-unit curriculum will be developed.
+Scientific thinking for all: a toolkit is currently only available in English, but we plan to publish materials in other languages in the future.
+Over the next three years, the full six-unit curriculum will be developed.

 Info Orbit

-The first unit Evidence & iteration in science, focusing on clean water access, is now available!
+The units Evidence & iteration in science, and Group decision-making are now available!

 Several more units are on their way or in field trials!